 - Conforms generally to federal law, which provides that "gross income" includes all income from whatever source derived unless expressly excluded.
 (Internal Revenue Code (IRC) Section 61 and R&TC Section 17071.)
 Gross income includes compensation for services, business income, gains from selling property, interest, rents, royalties, dividends, and pensions. - 2) Provides various exclusions from gross income in determining tax liability under the PIT Law.
-(R&TC Section 17131 et seq.) - 3) Defines "first responder" as an employee of the state or a local public agency who provides emergency response services, including any of the following: - a) A peace officer, as defined in Penal Code Section 830; - b) A firefighter, as defined in Government Code Section 50925; - c) A paramedic, as defined in Health and Safety Code (H&SC) Sections 1797.84 and 1797.82; and, - d) A public safety dispatcher or public safety telecommunicator, which is an individual employed by a public safety agency, as the initial first responder, whose primary responsibility is to receive, process, transmit, or dispatch emergency and nonemergency calls for law enforcement, fire, emergency medical, and other public safety services by telephone, radio, or other communication device, and includes an individual who promotes from this position and supervises individuals who perform these functions.
-(Government Code Section 8562.)
+(R&TC Section 17131 et seq.) - 3) Defines "first responder" as an employee of the state or a local public agency who provides emergency response services, including any of the following: - a) A peace officer, as defined in Penal Code Section 830; - b) A firefighter, as defined in Government Code Section 50925; - c) A paramedic, as defined in H&SC Sections 1797.84 and 1797.82; and, - d) A public safety dispatcher or public safety telecommunicator, which is an individual employed by a public safety agency, as the initial first responder, whose primary responsibility is to receive, process, transmit, or dispatch emergency and nonemergency calls for law enforcement, fire, emergency medical, and other public safety services by telephone, radio, or other communication device, and includes an individual who promotes from this position and supervises individuals who perform these functions.
+(Government Code Section 8562.) - 4) Allows a county to contract for emergency ambulance services with a fire agency that will provide those services, in whole or in part, through a written subcontract with a private ambulance service.
+(H&SC Section 1797.230.)

-FISCAL EFFECT: The FTB estimates General Fund revenue losses of \$12 million for fiscal year (FY) 2025-26, \$8 million for FY 2026-27, and \$8.2 million for FY 2027-28.
+FISCAL EFFECT: Regarding the prior version of the bill, the FTB estimates General Fund revenue losses of \$12 million for fiscal year (FY) 2025-26, \$8 million for FY 2026-27, and \$8.2 million for FY 2027-28.
+An updated revenue estimate of the bill as recently amended is pending; however, the amendments likely result in higher revenue losses than originally estimated.